Mentavi Communication & Conflict Series

 escalate quickly with ADHD

-Join us as we explore why conflict can intensify quickly for people with ADHD, and what may help.
-We’ll look at how emotional regulation, response inhibition, and sensitivity to perceived criticism can play a role in escalation, and introduce three practical strategies you may use to recognize escalation patterns, step away intentionally, and return to conversations with greater clarity.
+We explored why conflict can intensify quickly for people with ADHD, and what may help.
+We looked at how emotional regulation, response inhibition, and sensitivity to perceived criticism can play a role in escalation, and introduced three practical strategies

 For adults 18+.
 Educational event only; no diagnosis, therapy, or prescribing services are provided.